jamielinux/pyright-polite/README.md

 8 files would be left unchanged
 ```

-Error messages are still shown (eg, if your config file is invalid).
+Error messages are still shown (eg, if your pyright config file is invalid).

 ## Installation